No products in the cart.

 Moisten And Keep The Soil Evenly Moist

 Nothing can hamper the seed germination rate more than dry soil.
-Still, after planting it helps to water gently with a mist spray instead of blasting the water.
+Still, after planting, it helps to gently water with a mist spray instead of blasting it.

 Mark Your Planting Location

-Always mark the section where you sow seeds using small craft sticks with labels.
+Always label the section where you sow seeds using small craft sticks.
 It does not matter what you plant.
 It helps you to monitor the seed germination progress.

 Thin Seedlings As Needed